 - May increase physical activity

 - May improve eating habits

 If the idea of decluttering or spring cleaning simply sounds like too large of a task, read on to learn how even the busiest among us can accomplish it and feel refreshed.

 Clearing out the clutter doesn’t need to be one major effort to purge all unused items in your life, although it certainly can be.
-Though we may not all adopt the KonMari Method™, as with most things, we each take a somewhat different approach, and this is definitely true when it comes to decluttering.
+As with most things, we each take a somewhat different approach, and this is definitely true when it comes to decluttering.